plone/buildout.coredev/docs/git.rst

 -----------------------

-Not everyone is a fan of the command line, for them there is a list of GUI clients on the official git website:
+Not everyone is a fan of the command line, for them there is a list of GUI clients on the official Git website:

 http://git-scm.com/downloads/guis

-Enhanced git prompt
+Enhanced Git prompt
 -------------------

 Do one (or more) of the following: